 Helaotai

-If there is one thing that the residents of Usera highlight about Helaotai, it is the generosity of the portions: abundant quantities, perfect for sharing and, thus, tasting more and more dishes.
+If there’s one thing that Usera locals highlight about Helaotai is its generous portions: abundant quantities, perfect for sharing and, thus, tasting more and more dishes.
 The concept is simple: the best and authentic Chinese street food on a plate.
-Its noodles (especially inexpensive), as well as sautéed rice pasta and guotie (fried dumplings) stand out.
+Their noodles (especially inexpensive) stand out, as well as the sautéed rice pasta and guotie (fried dumplings).

 What to do in Usera